Anatomy of Hexagonal Architecture - Part 2

 description -> string // description of task

-projectId -> UUID // projectId under which this task is created
+projectId -> integer // projectId under which this task is created

 isCompleted -> boolean // is given task completed or not